We’re back with an updated top 10 PowerPoint alternatives for 2020!

-Visme successfully manages to provide a simple to navigate user interface, whilst still providing over 6,000 icons and charts to customise your slide deck.
-If you’re looking for a PowerPoint alternative with an easy to use drag and drop functionality, helping you create fantastic customisable infographics into your slide deck, then it's a great option.
+Visme successfully manages to provide a simple to navigate user interface, whilst still providing over 6,000 icons and charts to customize your slide deck.
+If you’re looking for a PowerPoint alternative with an easy to use drag and drop functionality, helping you create fantastic visual data and infographics into your slide deck, then it's a great option.

 Visme is cloud-based, and auto-generates a URL - making it easier for teams to collaborate without the need to upload the content to the cloud.

 The downside of Visme is the lack of storage.
 Users with a high level of files and images can be stretched for storage at times, having to store them locally instead.